 The main consideration to using an already existing charity is that under federal tax law, such a charity generally has full control and authority of the funds in its possession.
 Typically, the money from a donating company would go into a separate fund, and a committee from the funding source can make recommendations as to how the money is used.
 From a federal point of view, the funds are under the control of the charity.
 State requirements can come into play at this point.
 In some cases, the states dictate that the funds must be used for the express purpose for which they are collected.
 Funds left at the end of the program belong to the sponsor.
 At no time can the funds go back to the company setting up the account.

 Public Charity or Private Foundation

-As previously mentioned, it is also possible to fund relief through a DAF for the benefit of an individual but only in the case of a national disaster.
+As previously mentioned, it is also possible to fund relief through a Donor Advised Fund (DAF) for the benefit of an individual but only in the case of a national disaster.
 Similar to the fiscal sponsor, the funds belong to the DAF with the grantor serving in an advisor capacity.

 Aid to Individuals

 Generally, organizations can provide assistance in the form of funds, services or goods to ensure that victims have the basic necessities such as food, clothing, housing, transportation and medical assistance.
 This depends on the needs of the individuals and the resources available to meet those needs.
-Meeting the needs of an immediate disaster requires less individual record keeping than prolonged assistance.
-For example, immediately following the furloughing of employees, sending out gift cards to a grocery store would be acceptable to meet their immediate needs.
+Meeting the needs of an immediate disaster requires less individual record-keeping than prolonged assistance.
+For example, immediately following the disaster, sending out gift cards to a grocery store would be acceptable to meet urgent needs.
 On the other hand, if rent assistance was necessary, there would be an element of expenditure responsibility similar to that of a private foundation.

 Aid to Businesses